Skip to content

 Review by Ms. Yingling Reads:

 “This was an interesting look at a range of high school group dynamics, with a range of cultural backgrounds.
 This is set in Southern California, and Eliza tells us that the most popular kids are the ones of Korean descent, since they make up the majority of the student body.
-Eliza’s parents are of Chinese descent, but come from Vietnam.
+Eliza’s parents are of Chinese descent, but they come from Vietnam.
 Len has a Japanese mother and a white father.
 In addition to the newspaper, we also get a glimpse into the inner workings of student government, and see the drive to succeed that many of the students in the school have.” [young adult, ages 13 and up]

 My First Book of Vietnamese Words by Katy R. Kudela